krmarshall/Fainne-Mor/docs/01-rules/07-travel.md

 ### Support - NEEDS REWORK
 You help the party handle the wilderness with supporting tasks like preparing meals or alcohol, tending to injuries, or repairing shoes or gear.

 The DC is 10 + the average party level.
-On a success, the party does not lose a Hit Die for sleeping in the wild that day, and other party members can add a d4 to their Activity checks.
+On a success, the party gains a hit die while sleeping in the wild that day, and other party members can add a d4 to their Activity checks.

 **Example Proficiencies.** Intelligence or Wisdom (Medicine, Cook’s Utensils or Brewer’s Supplies), Intelligence or Strength (Cobbler’s Tools), Intelligence or Dexterity (Weaver’s Tools).